 Join me for a bit of a thought experiment, those of you not already familiar with the Meijer chain found throughout Michigan and parts of the Midwest.
 Picture a Super Walmart, with its vast array of goods and aisles of groceries.
 Now give it an impressive produce section, a bakery, a deli, a meat counter, and a garden center.
 That's Meijer.
 A Michigan institution for decades, it was founded here, and since then, it's only expanded outward, delivering its breed of value and high-quality goods everywhere its doors may open.

 The Masonic Square Mall in downtown Marquette is a unique animal.
-There aren't any major chain stores here—the closest thing is a Prudential insurance agent—but this mall, or rather the building in which it operates, has been on hand since 1890.
-The former home of the Marquette Opera House, and an office building with space leased by the Masons, a fire broke out in the building on the same day as the worst blizzard the town had seen in 65 years.
-Rebuilding followed, and the building became home to a variety of businesses, which brings us to today, where it's the equivalent of a shopping mall for small retailers.
+There aren't any major chain stores there; the closest thing is a Prudential insurance agent&mdash, but this mall, or rather the building in which it operates, has been on hand since 1890.
+The building became home to various businesses; it's the equivalent of a shopping mall for small retailers.

 This downtown area is not just your ordinary downtown; it's a magical place of retail, laughter, fun times and so much more.
 This award winner is a sight to behold, featuring a slew of special activities ranging from the Soup & Sales event in early January and a wide array of downtown shops.